ETC5523-2023/rpkg-arinbaruah/README.md

 # gradr

-The gradr package is designed to study explore the diversity among the PhD graduates in The United States.
+The gradr package is designed to study and explore the diversity among the PhD graduates in The United States.
 The purpose of this app is to:

 1. study the number of PhD graduates over the time period of study,
 2. study the educational diversity of the PhD graduates,